ceszare/react-intl-universal-pseudo-converter/README.md

 # react-intl-universal-pseudo-converter

 This tool converts a locale source file as the ones used by [react-intl-universal](https://github.com/alibaba/react-intl-universal) and outputs a new file with pseudo-localized strings.
-The pseudo-localization is carried out by [Tryggvigy Gylfason's](https://github.com/tryggvigy) [pseudo-lozalization library](https://github.com/tryggvigy/pseudo-localization).
+The pseudo-localization is carried out by [1stdibs](https://github.com/1stdibs) [icu-pseudo-translate utility](https://github.com/1stdibs/icu-pseudo-translate).

 ## Example